spf13/viper/README.md

 ```

 which creates a cache based on config information formatted as `subv`.
-Now it's easy to create these 2 caches separately as:
+Now it’s easy to create these 2 caches separately as:

 ```go
 cfg1 := viper.Sub("app.cache1")